What is the SLES Program

-The program is run at the Bayley House Hampton facility, well suited to the learning and development of skills required for the pursuit of open employment.
-The building has easy access from the front and back and is fitted out with desks, computers, meeting rooms, presentation equipment required to successfully train employment-readiness skills.
+The program is run out of one of the Bayley House campuses, well suited to the learning and development of skills required for the pursuit of open employment.
+All buildings have easy access from the front and back and are fitted-out with desks, computers, meeting rooms and the presentation equipment required to successfully train employment readiness skills.

-Bayley House Hampton is located near the corner of South Road and the Nepean Highway with available short term parking at the rear and is situated close to cafes, shops and the Moorabbin Train station.
+The Bayley House Hampton campus is located near the corner of South Road and the Nepean Highway in Hampton with available short-term parking at the rear and is situated close to cafes shops and the Moorabbin Train station.

 Map of location

 Many Bayley House clients established basic work-based skills in our various Day Services programs and several have expressed a wish to take it to the next level to build these skills in a working environment in the community.
 However, some lacked the experience and confidence to do this alone so Bayley House Community Engagement Program works with local businesses to facilitate both individual and group work experience activities.

 Bayley House recently partnered with the local Coles and arranged for a small group to regularly visit and work at Coles together.
 With the support of the enthusiastic Coles team, the clients felt safe alongside their peers and over time built the confidence to interact with the supermarket staff and customers.